-- 1.Biology 12 grade The letter grade for Biology 12 will contribute its actual points (i.e., A = 4.0, B+ = 3.33, etc.). - 2.
-English 12 or English 12: First Peoples grade The letter grade for English 12 or English 12: First Peoples will contribute its actual points, as above. - 3.Geographical location Residents of BC or the Yukon will be awarded 1 point - 4.Relevant work or educational experience, including a minimum of 30 hours' volunteer experience in the health care field, will be awarded 2 points.
-Applicants must submit a statement on the letterhead of the facility where the experience occurred, with the signature of a supervisor. - 5.
-Persistent interest in the program, as demonstrated by a qualified applicant who applies more than once, contributes 1 point.
+- 1. Biology 12 grade The letter grade for Biology 12 will contribute its actual points (i.e., A = 4.0, B+ = 3.33, etc.).

+(Effective September 2012, biology requirement will be BIO 130, contributing its actual points)

+- English 12 or English 12: First

+Peoples grade The letter grade

+for English 12 or English 12:

+First Peoples will contribute its

+actual points, as above.

+- 3. Mathematics 11 grade The letter grade for Mathematics 11 will contribute to its actual points as above.

+- 4. Geographical location -

+Residents of BC or the Yukon will be awarded 1 point.

+- 5. Persistent interest in the program, as demonstrated by a qualified applicant who applies more than once, contributes 1 point.